-The Florida Election Code does not require a person as defined in chapter 106, to incorporate in order to register as a political committee.
+The Florida Election Code does not require a person as defined in Chapter 106, Florida Statutes, to incorporate in order to register as a political committee.
 However, requirements for conducting business in the state may be applicable but are outside the jurisdiction of the Division of Elections.
-Please contact the Division of Corporations at (850) 245-6052 or visit www.sunbiz.org with any questions.
+Please contact the Division of Corporations at 850.245.6000 or visit dos.myflorida.com/sunbiz for any questions.